ShortLegsFox/ShortLegsFox/README.md

 ![ShortLegsFox's GitHub Banner](./assets/GithubBanner.jpg)
 ### Hi there 👋
+I'm ShortLegsFox, an eager to learn student.
+I don't have any personal project here for the moment.

 <!--
 **ShortLegsFox/ShortLegsFox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.